JackPotat0/jackpotat0.github.io/docs/game.md

 This game has the design philosophy of most retro games, with progression hidden out of the main path and the player has to work to discover for themselves.
 There are also a lot of optional and missable stuff too.
 This is not present in any of the future Ys games where key items and progress are just put in front of you.
 It is pretty amazing that the Teleport item is not even mandatory.

-The level scaling is too strict.
+The level scaling is too strict, even stricter than later games.
 You really do 0 damage to anything that is slightly above your level and you are forced to grind up to the level floor.
 You are punished too much for being underleveled until running through dungeons becomes a problem, making the game very very grindy.
-Leveling equipments is probably required too.
+Leveling equipments is probably required too and those costs a lot.
 It's great that they balanced all of that in the Felghana and Origin.

 Most bosses are just annoying in the first attempts, then boring when you know how to damage it.
 The ability to use items in battle makes the bosses feels much less brutal with this system, though comes with a cost of bloated HP.
 Ernst is pretty damn hard and annoying and does deserve the hype theme, actually he is the only exciting boss in the entire game.
 Dash jump is pretty unintuitive but interesting to use you know how, at least better than extended jumps in Felghana which is unintended.
 I am pretty sure this is where Dana's Light form is referenced with Adol's Yellow blade here.